ad12/DOSMA/README.md

 *Tissues*: Femoral Cartilage

 ## Installation
-### Using virtual environments
+Download this repo to your disk.
+Note that the path to this repo should not have any spaces.
+In general, this pipeline does not handle folder paths that have spaces in between folder names.

+### Virtual Environment
-We recommend using the (Anaconda)[https://www.anaconda.com/download] virtual environment Download this repo to your disk.
+We recommend using the (Anaconda)[https://www.anaconda.com/download] virtual environment to run python.

+An `environment.yml` file is provided in this repo containing all libraries used.

+### Weights
 For pretrained weights for MSK knee segmentation, request access to this [Google Drive](https://drive.google.com/drive/u/0/folders/1VtVzOAS6VbFzpEi9Fivy6BgcMubfFlL-).
 Note that these weights are optimized to run on single-echo RMS DESS sequence as used in the [OA initiative](https://oai.epi-ucsf.org/datarelease/).

 Save these weights in an accessible location. **Do not rename these files**.